AmjedAshour/CIS017-3-UnderGradProject/README.md

 # Secure Inbox - Browser Extension

 **Secure Inbox** is a browser extension created as part of my undergraduate thesis project.
 It serves as a proof-of-concept for a potential solution to help address the growing issue of phishing.
+>[!IMPORTANT]
-Please note that this project is not intended for general usage.
+>Please note that this project is not intended for general usage.

 ## Description